-1. A third party certification (Note 3) that meets the nature and purposes of the services that the organization provides may be obtained as a means to prove that governance of security has been established.
-However, such a certification is not essential.
+1. A third party certification or internal control attestation report (Note 3) that includes security management system for API connection may be obtained as a means to prove that governance of security has been established.
+However, such it is not essential.